perryraskin/nextjs-plaid-starter/README.md

 In production, it is recommended to set the environment variables using the options provided by your cloud/hosting providers. **Do not use or commit `.env`**.

+## Contributing

+Please let me know how I can make this better.
+Alternatively, feel free to submit a pull request.
+I will work on a `contributing.md` file.

 ## License

 [MIT](https://github.com/hoangvvo/nextjs-mongodb-app/blob/master/LICENSE)